superheether/Getting-Cleaning-Data-Project/README.md

+My breakdown of run_analysis.R file with code and steps

+Step 1.
+Merges the training and the test sets to create one data set.
+1.1 Upload files from "UCI HAR Dataset" into Environment 1.2 Assigning column names in each table
+1.3 Merging unstructured data into one set
+1.3.1 Checking dimensions of merged set
+Step 2.
+Extracts only the measurements on the mean and standard deviation for each measurement.
+2.1 Reading column names
+2.2 Creating a vector to define mean and standard of merged data set Step 3.
+Uses descriptive activity names to name the activities in data set Step 4.
+Appropriately labels the data set with descriptive variable names Step 5.
+From the data set in Step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Project Instructions Below:

-# The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.

 Review criteria
 less